 Access to campus buildings and grounds is a privilege extended to students, faculty, staff, and authorized guests.
 The University encourages an open environment with limited constraints to ensure the reasonable protection of all members of the community.
 Except for residence halls, most campus facilities are open only during regular weekday business hours.
-Individuals who wish to access University buildings or property during non-business hours or for special events should contact the appropriate department administrator, Event Services, and MSUPD of Police and Public Safety.
+Individuals who wish to access University buildings or property during non-business hours or for special events should contact the appropriate department administrator, Event Services, and MSUPD.